-On the road to Las Vegas on Highway 15, Zzyzx Road is a place that has undoubtedly sparked many debates as to what the name stands for and what is located at the end of that road.
-I have been a few times, with the most recent being in 2017 and this historic spot continues to have new adventures to hold each time I check it out.
+On the road to Las Vegas on Highway 15, Zzyzx Road is a place that has undoubtedly sparked many road trip debates as to what the name stands for and what is located at the end of the road.
+I have been a few times, with the most recent being in 2017, and this historic spot continues to have new adventures each time I check it out.
 If you are interested in what sits at the end of Zzyzx Road, then read on or watch the video at the end of this post.

 - 5 miles off the road, at least a quarter-mile is dirt